near-ndc/gwg/RFPs/submissions/rfp-2-kudos/zendev.md

 # RFP-2: Kudos Widget for NDC

 ## Summary
-App build on BOS, using SocialDB.
-It will integrate i-am-human.
-So idea is no metter how many wallets user create, user account will depeand of i-am-human contract
+Constructed on the foundation of BOS and utilizing SocialDB, the application will integrate the i-am-human verification system.
+This integration ensures that, regardless of the number of wallets a user creates, their account will be governed by the i-am-human contract.

-The widget will allow any verified human to nominate, recieve, and interact with Kudos on Near Social.
+The Kudos widget, as a key component of this application, will empower every verified human user to nominate, receive, and engage with Kudos on Near Social.
+This enables a streamlined, secure, and human-centric interaction model within the platform.

 ## Context
 On the blockchain-based social platform, Near Social, users need a way to recognize, appreciate, and validate each other's contributions in a consistent, tamper-proof, and meaningful way.
 The challenge lies in the lack of an integrated, on-chain mechanism to manage and verify such reputation indicators.